Great Lakes Twa: History

-Traditionally, the Twa have been semi-nomadic hunter-gatherers of the mountain forests living in association with agricultural villages, much as other pygmy peoples do.
+Traditionally, the Twa have been semi-nomadic mountain forest hunter-gatherers living in association with agricultural villages, much as other pygmy peoples do.

 When the Hutu, a Bantu-speaking people, arrived in the region, they subjugated 'bush people' (hunter-gatherers) they called Abatwa, which are generally assumed to be the ancestors of the Twa today, though it may be that the Twa arrived alongside the Hutu, and either were a distinct people from the original inhabitants, or have mixed ancestry.
 For several hundred years, the Twa have been a small minority in the area, currently 1% in Rwanda and Burundi, and have had little political role, though there were at times Twa in the government of the Tutsi king, and some even obtained a privileged position in the royal court as entertainers, or even executioners.

 Unusually for Pygmies, who generally trade meat for agricultural products, iron, and pottery, the Twa are themselves potters.

 The Twa are often omitted in discussions about the conflict between the Hutus and Tutsis, which reached its height in the Rwandan genocide of 1994.
-About 30% of the Twa population of Rwanda died in the violence.
+About 30% of the Twa population of Rwanda died in the genocide.

-One of the reasons why the Twa were looked at unfavorably was because they ate sheep, which was taboo to both Tutsi and Hutus because sheep skin was used to carry babies on womens backs and sheep were believed to keep herds of cattle calm.
+One of the reasons why the Twa were looked at unfavorably was because they ate sheep, which was taboo to both Tutsi and Hutus because sheep skin was used to carry babies on women's backs and sheep were believed to keep herds of cattle calm.

-In Rwanda, there was a belief that sleeping with a Twa woman could cure acute backache.
-Tutsis and Hutus suffering from backache would find twa women to sleep with.
+In Rwanda, there was a belief that sleeping with a Twa woman could cure an acute backache.
+Tutsis and Hutus suffering from backache would find Twa women to sleep with.
 Children born from these encounters were called "Abasyete" and were said to have a "different morphology".
 Most Abasyete were found in the Nyanza District but many were killed during the Rwandan Genocide.

 The Twa of Uganda lived in the mountains of the Bwindi Impenetrable Forest until 1992, when it was made a World Heritage Site for the endangered mountain gorilla.
 At that time they were expelled from the forest and placed in settlements.